openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@id: https://openminds.om-i.org/instances/UBERONParcellation/fusiformGyrus
    :@type: https://openminds.om-i.org/types/UBERONParcellation
+   :definition: Is a gyrus.
+Is part of the temporal lobe. [auto-generated from properties of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0002766) ('is_a' and 'relationship')]
-   :definition: The fusiform gyrus is part of the temporal lobe.
+   :description: The fusiform gyrus is part of the temporal lobe.
 It is also known as the (discontinuous) occipitotemporal gyrus.
-Other sources have the fusiform gyrus above the occipitotemporal gyrus and underneath the parahippocampal gyrus.
-[WP,unvetted].
+Other sources have the fusiform gyrus above the occipitotemporal gyrus and underneath the parahippocampal gyrus. [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0002766)]
-   :description: 'Fusiform gyrus' is a gyrus.
-It is part of the temporal lobe.
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0104491
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0002766#fusiform-gyrus-1
    :name: fusiform gyrus